ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ## Licensing settings

-Select the VMware components to be ordered with your cluster, and specify the licensing option for the components.
+Select the VMware components to be ordered with your cluster and specify the licensing option for the components.

-### (For IBM Business Partners only) Component bundles
+### Component bundles for IBM Business Partner users

-If you're an IBM Business Partner, you can select a component license bundle when you order a new vSphere cluster.
+If you're an IBM Business Partner user, you can select a component license bundle when you order a new vSphere cluster.
 The following bundles are available:

 Table 1.
 IBM Business Partner component bundles for vSphere clusters